Flashlight: LED

 LED flashlights may consume 1 watt or much more from the battery, producing heat as well as light.
 In contrast to tungsten filaments, which must be hot to produce light, both the light output and the life of an LED decrease with temperature.
 Heat dissipation for the LED often dictates that small, high-power LED flashlights have aluminium or other high heat-conductivity bodies, reflectors, and other parts to dissipate heat; they can become warm during use.

 Light output from LED flashlights varies even more widely than for incandescent lights.
 "Keychain" type lamps operating on button batteries, or lights using a single 5 mm LED, may only produce a few lumens.
 Even a small LED flashlight operating on an AA cell, but equipped with an LED, can emit 100 lumens.
-The most powerful LED flashlights produce more than 100,000 lumens and may use multiple LEDs.
+LED lights have become the market standard for a reason.
+They are incredibly bright, safer to use, and last a very long time.

 LEDs are highly efficient at producing colored light compared with incandescent lamps and filters.
 An LED flashlight may contain different LEDs for white and colored light, selectable by the user for different purposes.
 Colored LED flashlights are used for signalling, special inspection tasks, forensic examination, or to track the blood trail of wounded game animals.
 A flashlight may have a red LED intended to preserve dark adaptation of vision.
 Ultraviolet LEDs may be used for inspection lights, for example, detecting fluorescent dyes added to air conditioning systems to detect leakage, examining paper currency, or checking UV-fluorescing marks on laundry or event ticket holders.
 Infrared LEDs can be used for illuminators for night-vision systems.
 LED flashlights may be specified to be compatible with night vision devices.

 HID

 A less common type of flashlight uses a high-intensity discharge lamp (HID lamp) as the light source.
-An HID gas discharge lamp uses a mixture of metal halide salts and argon as a filler.
-HID lamps produce more light than an incandescent flashlight using the same amount of electricity.
+An HID gas discharge lamp uses a mixture of metal halide salts and noble gas as a filler.
+HID lamps produce more light than a traditional incandescent flashlight using the same amount of electricity, though not as much as high power LEDs.
 The lamp lasts longer and is more shock resistant than a regular incandescent bulb, since it lacks the relatively fragile electrical filament found in incandescent bulbs.
-However, they are much more expensive, due to the ballast circuit required to start and operate the lamp.
+However, they are much more expensive than incandescent, due to the ballast circuit required to start and operate the lamp.
 An HID lamp requires a short warm-up time before it reaches full output.

-A typical HID flashlight has a 35-watt lamp and produces more than 3,000 lumens.